The World Plumbing Council (WPC)

 – appoints a professionally qualified auditor to undertake an annual audit of the financial records of the association.

-4 The Executive Board meets on the initiative of the Chairman or that of two other Directors, as often as the business of the Association requires such a meeting, but at least once per year.
+4 The Executive Board meets on the initiative of the Chair or that of two other Directors, as often as the business of the Association requires such a meeting, but at least once per year.
 Executive Board meetings must be notified at least 60 days in advance.
 Notification shall indicate the agenda, the place and the date of the meeting.

 5 The linking together by telephone or other electronic means of the Executive Board constitutes a meeting of the Board, provided 72 hours notice is given for such a meeting.
 All other provisions in these bylaws relating to meetings of the Board will apply.